Moebytes/Moebytes/README.md

-I mainly have experience with Typescript/Javascript and some experience with Python, C++, C#, and Java.
+I'm mostly familiar with Typescript, C++, and Python

 I also added some packages to the npm registry: \
 https://www.npmjs.com/~moebits